laurent22/joplin/README.md

 Currently, synchronisation is possible with OneDrive (by default) or the local filesystem.
 A Dropbox driver will also be available once [this React Native bug](https://github.com/facebook/react-native/issues/14445) is fixed.
 When syncing with OneDrive, Joplin creates a sub-directory in OneDrive, in /Apps/Joplin and read/write the notes and notebooks from it.
 The application does not have access to anything outside this directory.

-## Desktop application

-To initiate the synchronisation process, click on the "Synchronise" button in the sidebar.
+On the **desktop application**, to initiate the synchronisation process, click on the "Synchronise" button in the sidebar.
 You will be asked to login to OneDrive to authorise the application (simply input your Microsoft credentials - you do not need to register with OneDrive).
-After that, the application will synchronise in the background whenever it is running, or you can click on "Synchronise" to start a synchronisation manually
+After that, the application will synchronise in the background whenever it is running, or you can click on "Synchronise" to start a synchronisation manually.

-## Terminal application

-To initiate the synchronisation process, type `:sync`.
+On the **terminal application**, to initiate the synchronisation process, type `:sync`.
 You will be asked to follow a link to authorise the application (simply input your Microsoft credentials - you do not need to register with OneDrive).
 After that, the application will synchronise in the background whenever it is running.
 It is possible to also synchronise outside of the user interface by typing `joplin sync` from the terminal.
 This can be used to setup a cron script to synchronise at regular interval.
 For example, this would do it every 30 minutes:

 	*/30 * * * * /path/to/joplin sync